Employee Engagement and Well-Being

 Talent development programs

-In 2021, the organization held 57 talent reviews with more than 1 000 talents and mapped 142 Senior Management roles with potential successors.
+In 2022, Clariant mapped 104 Senior Management roles with potential successors.
 In addition, seven global job family talent pools were analyzed.
-This process identifies possible succession gaps and mitigation measures per region.
+This process identified succession gaps and mitigation measures in each region.
 As a result, seven job family career paths were designed.
 These career paths illustrate the necessary steps for managers and talents to move to a new position within the organization.

-Clariant’s dynamic placement process is reflected in a 41 % promotion rate for senior managers in 2021.
+Clariant’s dynamic placement process is reflected in a 41 % promotion rate for senior managers in 2022.
 In the general talent population, the average tenure in a certain role before promotion is around four years.
-With 90 %, the talent retention rate remained nearly at the high level attained in 2020.
-Clariant promoted internal candidates into 86 % of Senior Management positions and filled 91 % of Group Management positions with the internal population.
+The talent retention rate remained nearly at the high level attained in 2021.
+Clariant promoted internal candidates into 95 % of Senior Management positions and filled 89 % of Group Management positions with the internal population.

 Informal learning and development initiatives include learning communities, peer coaching sessions, and a coaching program led by an externally certified consultant that focuses on behavioral change.
 To maximize the benefits of all programs and initiatives, the company will target several aspects in the coming years.
-These include: identifying talents early on; increasing the visibility of development opportunities; connecting leaders across business units and service units to create synergies; enabling talents to be the protagonists of their own career development; and improving change readiness.
+These include promoting a modular talent development approach based on talents’ needs, focusing on preparing key talents for business-critical roles, increasing the visibility and transparency of development opportunities; connecting leaders across business units and service units to create synergies, enabling talents to be the champions of their own career development, and improving change readiness.

-In the »Mentoring Program,« younger professionals get the opportunity to team up with experienced leaders to strengthen leadership skills and encourage knowledge transfer across functions and age groups.
-Since its inception, more than 120 mentees have participated in the program.
+In the »Mentoring Program,« talents get the opportunity to team up with experienced leaders to strengthen leadership skills and encourage knowledge transfer across units, functions, and age groups.
+Since its inception, more than 135 mentees have participated in the program.

-- The »Authentic Leadership Training« provides communication skills for successful and inspiring leaders.
+- The »Authentic Leadership Training« was held again in 2022.
+It provides communication skills for successful and inspiring leaders.
 The participants attend either the »Executive Performance Training,« which is designed for cross-functional groups of six people, or the »Inspirational Leadership Creative Communication Program,« which is open to larger groups.

 Employee engagement and retention programs

 Performance excellence comes from challenged, empowered, and rewarded teams.
 That is why Clariant conducts various employee engagement and retention programs.
-They aim at enhancing motivation, commitment, and employee performance.
+They aim to enhance motivation, commitment, and employee performance.
 Their overarching framework is Clariant’s thoroughly phrased purpose.
-In 2021, Clariant was able to mitigate early-leaver risks and lower costs per hire, thereby supporting overall cost-saving targets.

 Clariant’s strategies for employee engagement include regular communication on the direction of the company, involvement of employees in strategy sessions, recognition programs, career opportunities, and personal development.
-In 2021, Clariant analyzed this strategy prior to the definition and rollout of its new purpose and will further revise the strategy and include its insights.
+In 2021, Clariant analyzed this strategy prior to defining and rolling out its new purpose and will further revise the strategy and include its insights.

 Clariant’s employee engagement and retention programs also improve its external reputation as a preferred employer, increasing the interest of potential external candidates.

-Clariant’s global employment policy was adopted in 2018.
-It includes key principles and minimum standards for working conditions and labor practices.
+Clariant’s global employment policy includes key principles and minimum standards for working conditions and labor practices.
 These standards ensure a fair, transparent, and discrimination-free work environment.
-The policy commits to equal development and promotion of all people across every organizational level and age group.
+The policy commits to equal development and promotion of all people across every organizational level, age group, and personal background.
 Employment agencies and contractors doing business with Clariant are also obliged to adhere to this policy.

 Awards and benefits programs

 Clariant has a comprehensive Recognition Program that acknowledges strong results with a variety of rewards.
-They range from monetary awards for outstanding achievements and efforts – for example, leading projects or initiatives – to non-financial awards in the form of vouchers or presents – for example, for supporting colleagues in busy times or for project contributions.
-Awards and recognitions can be provided to, and be initiated by, all employees in alignment with the global framework and the MySuccess platform.
+They range from monetary awards for outstanding achievements and efforts – for example, leading projects or initiatives – to non-financial awards, like the virtual appreciation badges – for example, for supporting colleagues in busy times or for project contributions.
+In alignment with the global framework, the »MySuccess« platform, and subject to approval by the supervisor, generally any employee can give an award or recognition to any colleague.
+At the same time, generally every employee is eligible to be awarded or recognized.
+Multiple awards and recognitions per employee during a calendar year are possible.
+As in previous years, employees and supervisors took advantage of the opportunity to recognize the achievements and efforts of their colleagues.

-Clariant’s Global Benefits Policy, adopted in 2018, contains key elements like benefits related to retirement, flexible work arrangements, death, travel, accidents, healthcare, and well-being.
+Clariant’s Global Benefits Policy contains key benefits related to retirement, flexible work arrangements, death, travel, accidents, healthcare, and well-being, among others.
 It also acknowledges country-specific circumstances and is updated regularly to account for developments in benefit landscapes.
 Clariant’s employees are also offered a range of benefits designed to enhance work-life balance.
 This includes fitness facilities and contributions to external fitness programs, flexible working hours, home-office arrangements, childcare facilities, contributions to external childcare, and support for employees who take care of elderly family members.

-In the company benefits provided by Clariant, there is no intentional differentiation based on the type of employment contract.
-This does not exclude differences that depend on the individual case and local circumstances, such as local legislation, local industry standards, or cultural expectations.
+At Clariant, the basis for granting benefits is regardless of the type of employment contract.
+However, there may be differences depending on the individual case or local circumstances, such as local legislation, local industry standards, or cultural expectations.
 The relevant criterion in this case is the customary market standard.

 Local programs for stress management

-In addition, Clariant’s Employee Assistance Program offers free counseling by external specialists for stress related to work, as well as burnout or personal crises.
+In addition, Clariant’s Employee Assistance Program offers free counseling by external specialists for work-related stress, as well as burnout and personal crises.
 Flexible work arrangements can be made both for work-related stress management and for unrelated extenuating circumstances.

 Support for drug addiction and programs to quit smoking

 In the event of drug addiction, Clariant has established a procedure for treatment through medical plans and, if necessary, inpatient treatment.
 Voluntary programs to help employees quit smoking have been introduced at some sites.
-Clariant conducts an assessment of the health habits and specific health problems of all employees and updates local programs based on these findings.
+Clariant assesses the health habits and specific health problems of all employees and updates local programs based on these findings.

 New employee hires and employee turnover